|

 simple, low cost Gas Saver System (GSS).

-controlling gas surge at the weld start (typically, gas use can be cut in
+controlling gas surge at the weld start (typically, total gas use can be cut in

 half.)
-We understand why other approaches some have tried frustrated welders and have been altered, misused or removed
+We have tested and understand why other approaches some have tried to reduce gas waste frustrated welders and have been altered, misused or removed

-such as low pressure devices, simple orifices, moving the flowmeter to the
+such as Gas Guard and other low pressure devices, simple orifices, moving the flowmeter to the

-wire feeder etc. We have also seen welders appreciate our
+wire feeder etc. We have also observed that welders appreciate our

 GSS reducing peak flow at the weld

-start while still providing a controlled amount of extra gas to purge air
+start while it still provides a controlled amount of extra gas to purge air

-in the weld start area without excess flow rate casing turbulence.
+in the weld start area without excess flow rate causing turbulence.
 In addition, our

 patented device that locks the flow control knob on most flowmeters.
 See